PaoloMazzon/JamEngine/Notes.md

 because it would just be a very simple wrapper of SDL's mixer.
 This is not needed because implementing SDL_mixer audio is already extremely simple and would rather inefficient to wrap every function.

-Algorithm???: The world should be able to auto tile on the fly to a texture that is of a size less than the world kind of in a chunk system to only update and store in vram those on screen.
+This may change in the future if I decide to have the `AssetLoader` also handle audio but thats a bit far off in the future.

+Collision grids and tile maps are the same thing in this engine, and an easy way to make use of this is to have a background tile map for background/foilage/whatever and a foreground tile map for trees/walls/rocks that is also what is used for collisons.
+Just keep in mind that most of the time it is much cheaper to have multiple tile maps over using entities as individual bits of walls.

 Asset Loading System
 --------------------